-Wrestlers who change their nationality and wish to participate in an international competition with their new country must wait two (2) years after their last competition registered in the FILA calendar.
+Wrestlers who wish to change their nationality and wish to participate in an international competition with their new country must wait two (2) years after their last competition registered in the FILA calendar must refer to the procedure described in the International Regulations for the change of nationality.
 Wrestlers can change their nationality only once.
-Afterwards, they cannot compete for their old country anymore.
+Afterwards, Once the procedure for the change of nationality is completed they cannot are not entitled to compete for their old former country anymore or for any other country in a FILA official competition.